Relevant Degree Programs

 NeuroImage, 184, 161--170

-- Stability and similarity of the pediatric connectome as developmental outcomes (2019)
+- Stability and similarity of the pediatric connectome as developmental measures (2019)

 - The Functional Brain Organization of an Individual Allows Prediction of Measures of Social Abilities Transdiagnostically in Autism and Attention-Deficit/Hyperactivity Disorder (2019)